jivan311/SOC-CS-1400/module08/README.md

-# Module notes
+# Module 8 notes

-Use this file for your notes.
+In this module we will continue the discussion on:
+- `functions`
+- Advanced `Strings`
+    - Slicing
+    - Introduction to `REGEX`